braydofficial/MinecraftStats/README.md

 [![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg)](https://github.com/pdinklag/MinecraftStats/blob/master/LICENSE.txt)
 [![Discord](https://img.shields.io/discord/850982115633790976.svg?label=Discord&logo=discord&logoColor=ffffff&color=8399E8&labelColor=7A7EC2)](https://discord.gg/brH5PGG8By)

+### This is a fork from pdinklag's version of this software

 _MinecraftStats_ is a web browser application for the [statistics](http://minecraft.gamepedia.com/Statistics) that Minecraft servers collect about players.

 The presentation is done by giving __awards__ to players for certain achievements.
 For example, the player who played on the server for the longest total time receives the _Addict_ award.
 Every award has a viewable ranking associated to it with __medals__ - the award holder gets the gold medal, the second the silver medal and the third the bronze medal for the award.
 Each medal gives players a __crown score__ (1 for every bronze medal, 2 for every silver, 4 for every gold medal), which is displayed in a server __hall of fame__.